openstack/cinder/doc/source/configuration/block-storage/drivers/netapp-volume-driver.rst

-   In releases prior to Juno, the NetApp unified driver contained some scheduling logic that determined which NetApp storage container (namely, a FlexVol volume for Data ONTAP, or a dynamic disk pool for E-Series) that a new Block Storage volume would be placed into.
+   In releases prior to Juno, the NetApp unified driver contained some scheduling logic that determined which NetApp storage container (namely, a FlexVol volume for Data ONTAP) that a new Block Storage volume would be placed into.

    With the introduction of pools, all scheduling logic is performed completely within the Block Storage scheduler, as each